Though rare, cauda equina syndrome is a severe neurological disorder that can lead to incontinence and even permanent paraplegia if left untreated.

 Red flags also may be present in a patient’s history.
 Recent trauma, a history of cancer or a severe infection may predispose a person to cauda equina syndrome.
 Any of these diseases can involve the discs or the bones of the lumbar spine and result in cauda equina syndrome.
 Other conditions that may rarely lead to cauda equina syndrome include osteoporotic vertebral fractures and spinal stenosis.

 MRI (magnetic resonance imaging) or myelograms are diagnostic tools valuable in discovering cauda equina syndrome.
-MRI uses energy from a powerful magnet to produce cross-sectional images of the back.
-The MRI is especially helpful in detecting damage or disease of soft tissue such as discs.
 A myelogram is a liquid dye injected into the spinal column.
 A myelogram can show pressure on the cauda equina from herniated discs and other conditions.

-The incidence of cauda equina syndrome is not related to sex or race.
-It occurs primarily in adults, though trauma-related cauda equina syndrome is not age specific.
+Cauda equina syndrome occurs primarily in adults, though trauma-related cauda equina syndrome is not age specific.

 Treatment of cauda equina syndrome is necessary to maximize the likelihood of the bladder and bowel function.
 Treatment may also prevent further weakness in the lower extremities.
 Left untreated, cauda equina syndrome can result in paraplegia.